Volkswagen Chairman sees no reason to question CEO position

 Sales of the core VW brand set a new record at 6.23 million cars last year and VW said earlier on Monday that its deliveries jumped 7.1 percent in January.

-“It has become clear meanwhile that the company is on a very successful path operationally,” said Poetsch who had been VW’s finance chief throughout the period that VW managers were installing the illicit emissions software and subsequently tried to conceal its existence.
+“It has become clear meanwhile that the company is on a very successful path operationally,” said Poetsch, VW’s former long-time finance chief.
+VW is expected to release core 2017 financial results later this month.

-VW, whose legal liability can still grow if it turned out that top executives had prior knowledge of the fraud, continued to downplay the biggest corporate scandal in its 81-year history.

-Asked when VW will finally be able to fully overcome its crisis, Poetsch replied: “What crisis?”

 Reporting by Kirsti Knolle; Additional reporting by Ilona Wissenbach, Andreas Cremer and Jan Schwartz; Editing by Adrian Croft